quickemu-project/quickemu/docs/quickemu_conf.1.md

 ### Floppy disks

-If you’re like [Alan Pope](https://popey.com) you’ll probably want to mount a floppy disk image in the guest.
+If you're like [Alan Pope](https://popey.com) you'll probably want to mount a floppy disk image in the guest.
 To do so add the following line to the VM configuration: